 Records pressed by EMI Records always feature a runout machine-stamp unique to the EMI 1400 press, with a unique typography and a wide spaced typeface (see images for example).

 For vinyl pressings (7" and LP), the plant used the 9 and 3 o'clock locations for mother and stamper identity respectively (oriented to the matrix).
 For stampers the company used the 10-digit code "GRAMOPHLTD"; G=1 R=2 A=3 M=4 O=5 P=6 H=7 L=8 T=9 D=0.
 This was given up by 1981.

 The plant also undertook contract pressings for other companies from the late 1960s until 1999.
 Their clients included Liberty, United Artists Records and Island Records from the late 1960s until the closure of the facilities in 1999.
 Additionally, between 1988 (when the Polygram UK plant was closed) and 1992 (Polygram switched to other manufacturers), EMI also pressed for PolyGram UK.

 The contract pressings never credit EMI Records directly but can be identified by a characteristic runout pattern: -xU-m-n (e.g. -1U-1-7).
 A record with the following in the runout "LASH 19-A-1U-1-Q2" can be broken down as follows:

 "LASH 19" is the catalogue number.
 "A" is the side identifier.
-"1U" is the cut number with U identifying the pressing as a contract pressing (i.e. that it was not cut at the EMI-owned Abbey Road Studios) "1-Q2" shows the mother and stamper numbers.
+"1U" is the cut number with U identifying the pressing as an external cut (i.e. that it was not cut at the EMI-owned Abbey Road Studios), "1-Q2" shows the mother and stamper numbers.